How to Install AWS CLI on Arch Linux

 SSL Certificate Errors

-SSL errors typically indicate missing CA certificates or a system clock that is too far out of sync.
-Update the CA certificates bundle first:
+SSL errors usually point to missing CA certificates or an inaccurate system clock.
+Reinstall the CA bundle first:

 sudo pacman -S ca-certificates